Creative Commons License 2024 Volume 11 Issue 2

 CONCLUSION

-It can be concluded that research and development in the field of nanotechnology is being carried out rapidly and wide applications are considered for nanomaterials.
+It can be concluded that research and development in the field of nanotechnology are progressing rapidly and a wide range of applications are envisaged for nanomaterials.
 The use of nanoparticles in various fields is expanding day by day and seems to be very promising for the future.
-In many cases, these materials are better than similar conventional materials in terms of efficiency and economy.
-Due to the small number of insecticides suitable for health purposes and to fight against the vectors of diseases such as malaria and due to the decrease in research and development and the phenomenon of resistance to insecticides in vectors, the production of new types of insecticides with the help of nanotechnology is important. is high However, it seems that in parallel with the expansion of research and development in this field, the examination of environmental considerations and toxicology of manufactured products is also of particular importance.
+These materials are in many cases better in terms of efficiency and economy than similar conventional materials.
+Due to the small number of insecticides suitable for health purposes and to fight against the vectors of diseases such as malaria and due to the decrease in research and development and the phenomenon of resistance to insecticides in vectors, the production of new types of insecticides with the help of nanotechnology is important.
+However, it seems that in parallel with the expansion of research and development in this field, the examination of environmental considerations and toxicology of manufactured products is also of particular importance.

 References